 The operators’ websites now allow you to check the current ferry cost and reserve your tickets ahead of time and then use a QR code on your phone to be scanned for entry when you arrive at the pier.

-It’s Easy to Purchase Ferry Tickets in Playa and Cozumel
+It’s Easy to Purchase Cozumel Ferry Tickets

 I personally like to have my physical ticket in hand, and also never know when minor changes to my schedule may occur, so I don’t tend to book a return ticket far ahead of time.